 Some parents who are wondering “when do babies crawl?” might be asking the question because they’re concerned that their baby isn’t crawling yet.
 But the answer to the question of when do babies start crawling is actually pretty surprising.
-While typical babies start crawling between 7-10 months of age, some opt to scoot around on their bottoms, roll from place to place, or even crab walk instead of starting to crawl.
+Because while typical babies start crawling between 7-10 months of age, some opt to scoot around on their bottoms, roll from place to place, or even crab walk instead of starting to crawl.
 Some skip learning to crawl altogether.
 But as long as a child’s making an effort to get from point A to point B by baby-crawling age, everything is normal.
 And encouraging kids to move around, and not necessarily start crawling, can be pretty fun for parents, too.

 “Just hanging out with them on the ground encourages them to crawl or scoot,” says Dr. Aishwarya Deenadayalu of Portland, Oregon’s Metropolitan Pediatrics.
 “Give them the opportunity to try to get to stuff.
 You can entice them to get to the things they need to get to.
 It’s nothing fancy.
 Just having them on the ground is the most important thing.”